scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 :cite:`Langetal2017`.
 Since CEDRIC uses a strong constraint from mass continuity equation to retrieve winds, the addition of constraints from other data sources is not possible with CEDRIC.
-Also, while CEDRIC was revolutionary for its time, it is difficult to use as it uses a scripting language as inputs for the retrieval.
+Also, while CEDRIC was revolutionary for its time, it is difficult to use as a separate scripting language is the input for the retrieval.
 While MultiDop is based off of the more customizable 3D variational technique, it is fixed to 2 or 3 radars and is not scalable.
-In addition, the addition of constraints from other 3D fields such as models is not supported.
-Finally, Multidop is a wrapper around a program written in C which introduces issues related to packaging in frameworks such as anaconda and scalability due to the non-threadsafe nature of the wrapper.
+Also, Multidop does not support the addition of 3D wind fields from models or other retrievals.
+Finally, Multidop is a wrapper around a program written in C which introduces issues related to packaging and scalability due to the non-thread-safe nature of the wrapper.

-The limitations in current wind retrieval software motivated development of Pythonic Direct Data Assimilation (PyDDA).
+The limitations in current wind retrieval software motivated development of Pythonic Direct Data Assimilation (PyDDA).PyDDA is currently available for download at https://openradarscience.org/PyDDA.
 PyDDA is entirely written in Python and uses only tools in the Scientific Python ecosystem such as NumPy :cite:`NumPy`, SciPy :cite:`SciPy`, and Cartopy :cite:`Cartopy`.
 This therefore permits the easy installation of PyDDA using pip or anaconda.
-Given that this alone is a major hurdle to using currently existing retrieval software, this makes it easier for those who are not radar scientists to be able to use the software.
+Given that installation is a major hurdle to using currently existing retrieval software, this makes it easier for those who are not radar scientists to be able to use the software.
 Unlike currently existing software, a suite of unit tests are built into PyDDA that are executed whenever a user make a contribution to PyDDA, ensuring that the package will function for the user.
 With regards to ease of use, PyDDA can retrieve winds from multiple radars combined with data from model reanalyses with just a few lines of code.
 In addition, PyDDA is built upon the Python ARM Radar Toolkit (Py-ART) :cite:`HelmusandCollis2016`.
 Since Py-ART is already used by hundreds of users in the radar meteorology community, these users would be able to learn how to use PyDDA easily.
-In addition, the open source nature of PyDDA encourages contributions by users for further enhancement.
+Moreover, the open source nature of PyDDA encourages contributions by users for further enhancement.
 In essence, PyDDA was created with a goal in mind: to make radar wind retrievals more accessible to the scientific community through both ease of installation and use.